SiliconLabs/peripheral_examples/series2/timer/timer_input_capture_interrupt/readme.txt

 3. Press button 0 to trigger the input capture and have the value recorded.
-4. Pause the debugger, add the buffer[] variable to the Expressions pane, and expand the array to see each the value of the counter for rach edge (button press) captured.
+4. Pause the debugger, add the buffer[] variable to the Expressions pane, and expand the array to see each the value of the counter for each edge (button press) captured.

 ================================================================================